hurricanemark/relational_database/README.md

-# Relational Database
+# Relational Database Certification

-This is a list freeCodeCamp exercises for earning a Relational Database certificate.
+This repo contains a list of FCC exercises for earning a Relational Database certificate.

 Follow each topic for my insights in learning, developing and reviewing of each completed exercise.
 ## Learn Bash by Building a Boilerplate